Assessing high-order effects in feature importance via predictability decomposition

-is the well known measure of feature importance {\it Leave One Covariate Out} (LOCO) \cite{loco}, which is non negative for a large class of predictors \cite{invariance}.
-Equation (\ref{loco}) amounts to quantify the drop in predictive power when removing feature $X$ from the regression model; hence $L_{\bf Z}(X\to Y)$ does the same job, using predictability, as the conditional mutual information $I(X;Y|{\bf Z})$ for the corresponding reduction of entropy.
-As a consequence, substituting $I(X;Y|{\bf Z})$ with $ L_{\bf Z}(X\to Y)$ in information theoretical approaches for high-order dependencies leads to an alternative definition of synergy which can be interpreted in terms of predictability/regression.
-With the same notation, the reduction of error variance using only the driver $X$ (the {\it pairwise} predictive power, or explained variance) will be denoted by $L_{\bf \emptyset}(X\to Y)= \sigma^2_Y -\epsilon \left(Y|X\right)$.
-Now, $L_{\bf \emptyset}(X\to Y)$ may be either greater or smaller than $ L_{\bf Z}(X\to Y)$.
-The case $L_{\bf \emptyset}(X\to Y) > L_{\bf Z}(X\to Y)$ corresponds to redundancy among the three variables $X$, ${\bf Z}$ and $Y$, whilst $L_{\bf \emptyset}(X\to Y) < L_{\bf Z}(X\to Y)$ corresponds to synergy.
-According to the discussion in \cite{disentangling}, $L_{\bf Z}(X\to Y)$ underestimates the importance of $X$ when $X$ is redundant with some of the variables of ${\bf Z}$.
-Moreover, considering just the driver $X$, i.e. $L_{\bf \emptyset}(X\to Y)$, neglects synergies between $x$ and ${\bf Z}$, in other words it neglects suppressor variables \cite{suppressor} in ${\bf Z}$ which may enhance the predictability of $Y$ on the basis of $X$.
+This expression defines the well-known measure of feature importance, {\it Leave One Covariate Out} (LOCO) \cite{loco}, which is non-negative for a broad class of predictors \cite{invariance}.
+Equation (\ref{loco}) quantifies the reduction in predictive power when feature $X$ is excluded from the regression model.
+Consequently, $L_{\bf Z}(X\to Y)$ serves a similar role in predictability as the conditional mutual information $I(X;Y|{\bf Z})$ does in entropy reduction.
+Replacing $I(X;Y|{\bf Z})$ with $L_{\bf Z}(X\to Y)$ in information-theoretic frameworks for high-order dependencies introduces an alternative definition of synergy, interpreted in terms of predictability and regression.